Vineet829/vineet829/README.md

 Story.prototype.constructor = Story;

 Story.prototype.journeyGenerator = function* () {
-    yield "Stumbled upon the Odin Project, unlocking my passion for software engineering.";
+    yield `Stumbled upon the Odin Project, unlocking my passion for software engineering.`;

-    yield "Secured an internship, applying my knowledge in real-world scenarios.";
+    yield `Secured an internship, applying my knowledge in real-world scenarios.`;

-    yield "Completed a Master's in Computer Applications.";
+    yield `Completed a Master's in Computer Applications.`;

-    yield "Became an Associate Software Engineer, building automation that cut work from 4+ hours to under 5 minutes and sole-developing a dashboard prototype that secured client approval.";
+    yield `Became an Associate Software Engineer, building automation that cut work from 4+ hours to under 5 minutes and sole-developing a dashboard prototype that secured client approval.`;

-    yield "Continuing to develop as a full-stack developer.";
+    yield `Continuing to develop as a full-stack developer.`;
 };

 Story.prototype.tellJourney = function() {